We replace tie rod ends when there is play in the ball joint or when the end itself is deformed.

 The right and left tie rod ends are different.

-Pay attention to the markings and the ball joint threads.
+Pay attention to the markings and threads on the end.

 Fig. Ball Joint Puller

-To complete the job, you'll need the following tools: 16mm, 20mm, and 21mm wrenches.
-You'll also need a ball joint puller (Fig. 2).
+To complete the job, you'll need the following tools: 16mm, 20mm, and 21mm wrenches, and a ball joint puller (Fig. 2).

 Apply the parking brake and chock the rear wheels.